NikitaPishel/live-sim/misc/texts/manuals/manual-short-new.md

 ```
 *[src/server/model/neuronCmd.py]()*

 Usually our internal functions stay the same as they are mathematical functions used in almost every AI.
-But our inputs and outputs are depend from the environment.
+But our inputs and outputs depend on the environment.
 In our situation, our only input is a function that always returns 1, and our outputs are 4 movement directions.

 ## Configuration
 Our simulation can be configured with specified for this files.
 They've got a set of settings, which can configure either environment or Neural Network (genome) itself.
-Let's look at our standart settings:
+Let's look at our standard settings:
 ```json
 {
     "fieldSize": [32, 32],